 Achingly pretty, slightly bohemian, quietly confident; the small town of Kaş on Turkey’s Turquoise Coast is all of those things.
 And more besides.

 We fell in love with Kaş the first time we visited in the late 1990s.
-And that has never left us.
+And that love has never left us.

 A pretty harbour, packed with small boats and traditional gülets.
 Cobbled streets and alleyways.